Monday, 9 September 2019

 BHINDI KUMRO POTOL DIYE NARKOL ILISH

-I am starting late this morning, I discovered dust inside the remote holes at the backside of the stand fans, caught hold of the poor girl and told her to clean up asap!
-This girl never argues; not really is a lazy bun... just that her cleaning services is not at par with my expectations.
-I know to maintain my standard at home, I have to work, instructions alone are not fruitful.
-Why I have become such a lazy I do not know.
-Perhaps so the husband may be staying in a hotel on his this visit to Kolkata.
-He is on work in Delhi and thereafter he is to visit his parents.
-We both love our privacy end of the day, so he is unwilling to stay at his parent's home during the night time and how can he?
-There are two sick elderlies and four helps in a 750sq.ft. apartment.
-I think on his last visit, I monitored him so much that he is unwilling to stay in his own home.
+I am starting late this morning, I discovered dust inside remote holes backside of stand fans, caught hold of the poor girl, told her to clean up asap!
+This girl never argues; not really is a lazy bun... just that her cleaning services doesn't match my expectations.
+I know to maintain the standard, I have to work, instructions alone ain't fruitful.
+Why I have become such lazy I do not know.
+Perhaps for this reason husband may be staying in hotel on his this visit to Kolkata.
+He is on work in Delhi, thereafter he is to visit his parents.
+We both love our privacy end of the day, he is unwilling to stay at his parent's home during night time.
+How can he?
+There are two sickly elderlies, four helps in a 750sq.ft. apartment, their son smokes.
+I think on his last visit, I monitored him too much, so he is unwilling to stay in his own home.
 I told him let me or mani ask Zahida to come for cleaning.

 This girl Zahida does too dirty work unless I or the mother monitor....
 I had been reported while Zahida's dada was sleeping on his couch, she did "fakibazi" as much as possible.
-Her dada told me on return that she did everything he asked her to, but I am pretty sure have I had taken the next flight after his return to the island last time, I would have been into tears looking at the condition of my home.
-Unless our mother goes after Diwali and does some job along with Zahida, it would not look decent.
+Her dada told me on return that she did everything he asked her to, but I am pretty sure had I have taken next flight after his return to island last time, I would have been into tears looking at condition of my home.
+Unless our mother goes after Diwali, does some job along with Zahida, it would not look decent.
 The husband perhaps got fed up with my enquiries last month "Bidisha sofa-bichana jherey tarpor dhekechey to?" "ashar agey bathroom duto khokon ke diye porishkar koriye ashtey partey" ...
-So this time he told me " ami thakboi na tomar bari, hotel e thakbo"...
-I got softer and pleaded "aha thakbena keno, ami ki tai bolechi...
+So this time he told me "ami thakboi na tomar bari, hotel e thakbo"...
+I got softer, pleaded "aha thakbena keno, ami ki tai bolechi...
 Zahida dusting-cleaning ta thikmoto korlo kina dekhlei hoy"....
-I do not know why he does not wish to spend the night time with his parents...
-Though he says he needs a relaxing night sleep after a long day, I may ask the brother & his wife or his sister to appoint a "Feluda or Mitin Mashi" to keep a watch on him.
+I don't know why he doesn't wish to spend night time with his parents...
+Though he says he needs a relaxing night sleep after a long day, I may ask the brother & his wife or his sister to appoint a "Feluda or Mitin Mashi" to keep watch on him.

-I continue to be what I was, yesterday had a very late lunch.... once Cristine was back from her Sunday outdoor tour, I told her let P and I not have fish, dal and rice for dinner.
+I continue to be what I was, yesterday had late lunch.... once Cristine was back from her Sunday outdoor tour, I told her let P and I not have fish, dal and rice for dinner.
 The son had "ruti butter chini roll" and I had "ruti-butter" with fine Darjeeling around 10:30 pm.
-I was hungry this morning and had "muri badam makha" with fine Darjeeling again.
+I was hungry this morning, had "muri badam makha" with fine Darjeeling tea again.
 Now shall have a cup of chamomile, tea infusions help you if you are having headaches, mild nausea.

-Yesterday around 2pm, I asked the son to get food from the mall which is at the other side of the road.
-He usually gets happy when mumma allows him outside food, somedays he takes an MRT to somewhere and comes home late.
-It was past 3:45pm, I called him and told mumma is hungry, she wants to go to the mall and have a Bento Meal.
-He came back and I went out.
+Yesterday around 2pm, I asked son to get food from the mall opposite.
+He usually gets happy when mumma allows him outside food, somedays he takes an MRT to somewhere, comes home late.
+It was past 3:45pm, I called him, told mumma is hungry, she wants to go to the mall, have Bento Meal.
+He came back, I went out.
 No point asking who he was with.... a boy, a girl or just alone like his mother.
 Oh!
 I love the 5.50$ Bento Meal with chicken terriyaki & fish fry.
-Anyway, because the son was served store bought "ruti" yesterday night, I may be doing some "porota" and serve him with the "bandhakopir ghonto" once he is back from the school, if I go for a lone trip to the China Town which I may if I feel better after sipping the chamomile ....
-Cristine didi would do the "porotas"...
+Anyway, because son was served store bought "ruti" yesterday night, I may be doing some "porota", serve him with the "bandhakopir ghonto" once he is back from school, if I go for lone trip to China Town which I may if I feel better after sipping chamomile ....
+Cristine didi would do "porotas"...

-I enjoy my trips to the China Town, have not visited the Buddhist Temple nearby for ages.
-A good thing about it is that it allows a woman all 30-31 days of a month and gives you "noodles proshad".... they have a beautiful terrace where we can sit and get lost in some kind of a thought process, I love whoever or whatever let me be.
-Damn it, I am prejudiced....
-As of now, I feel I need to go out wandering alone today, desperately willing, before that I must share with you this non vegetarian hilsa fish curry with light coconut milk, pumpkin, okra and pointed gourd BHINDI KUMRO POTOL DIYE NARKOL ILISH.
-We do have a millennial at home who to my surprise enjoys fish eggs, of hilsa specially but does not eat raisin.... it boils down to the same point ... that it is a millennial.
-You can use Chinese Gizzard Shad for the curry or with any fish but we would stick to a good quality hilsa to show our love always!
-Remember, a fish with egg compromises with the taste but for us fish egg is a bonus.
+I enjoy my trips to China Town, have not visited the Buddhist Temple nearby for ages.
+A good thing about it is that it allows a woman all 30-31 days of the month, gives "noodles proshad".... they have a beautiful terrace where we can sit, get lost in thoughts, I love whoever lets me be.
+I feel I need to go out wandering alone today, desperately willing, before that I must share with you this non vegetarian hilsa fish curry with light coconut milk, pumpkin, okra and pointed gourd BHINDI KUMRO POTOL DIYE NARKOL ILISH.
+We do have a millennial at home who to my surprise enjoys fish eggs, of hilsa specially but does not eat raisin.... it boils down to same point ... that it is a millennial.
+You can use Chinese Gizzard Shad for this curry or with any fish but we would stick to good quality hilsa to show our love always!
+Remember, a fish with egg compromises with taste but for us fish egg is a bonus.

 INGREDIENTS :